gecio/gecio.github.io/docs/_optimist/guided_tour/step10/index.en.md

 ## Router

-For your virtual network to be able to reach the internet, you have to create a router:
+For your virtual network to be able to reach the internet, you need to create a router:

 ```bash